Left-Handness: Artists Who Proved It Was a Gift, Not a Curse

-I love to watch people who see his art for the first time.
-Magritte’s art became well known for a number of witty and thought-provoking images which during the first contact, often causes a huge brain error.
+I love to watch people looking at his art for the first time.
+René Magritte’s art became well-known for a number of witty and thought-provoking images which during first contact, often cause a brain error.
 And it’s understandable when we connect Magritte to Surrealism.
 He often depicted ordinary objects in an unusual context, his work is known for challenging observers’ preconditioned perceptions of reality.

-Today we have for you 14 images painted by Magritte, that can be described as “weird”.
+Here we have 14 images painted by René Magritte for you, that can be described as “weird.”
 While looking at them, don’t forget to have a look at the object’s title.
 It usually gives an additional layer of the interpretation of the painting.

 The absolute classic.
 The Treachery of Images highlights the gap between language and meaning.
 Magritte combines the caption and the image in such a fashion that he forces us to question the importance of the sentence and the word.
-“Pipe,” for instance, is no more an actual pipe than a picture of a pipe can be smoked.
-If you want to know more about this painting, we have devoted the whole article to it.
+“Pipe,” for instance, is no more an actual pipe than a picture of a pipe can actually be smoked.

 This is an image in an image.
 A witty commentary to the Treachery of Images still plays with the viewer.
 Even though the second pipe is not the painting of the pipe – it is the painting of the pipe.